aosabook/500lines/sampler/README.md

     return pmf
 ```

-To further drive home the point of why working in log-space is so
+To further drive home the importance of working in log-space,
-important, we can look at an example just with the multinomial:
+we can look at an example with just the multinomial:

 ```python
 >>> dist = MultinomialDistribution(np.array([0.25, 0.25, 0.25, 0.25]))